ElliotJoyce09/lean_trees/README.md

 - **Walk_map** ✅ (Daniel)
 - **conn_comp_acyclic** ✅ (Daniel)
 - **my_card_congr** ✅ (Daniel)
-  _This result is not entirely my work, but instead is an adaptation of a prexisting lemma to my use case
+  _This result is not entirely my work, but instead is an adaptation of a prexisting lemma to my use case._
 - **my_set_fintype_card_eq_univ_iff** ✅ (Daniel)
-  _This result is not entirely my work, but instead is an adaptation of a prexisting lemma to my use case
+  _This result is not entirely my work, but instead is an adaptation of a prexisting lemma to my use case._
 - type_eq_set_iff_card_the_same** ✅ (Daniel)
 - my_card_congr'** ✅ (Daniel)
-  _This result is not entirely my work, but instead is an adaptation of a prexisting lemma to my use case
+  _This result is not entirely my work, but instead is an adaptation of a prexisting lemma to my use case._
 - subgraph_edgeSet_card_eq_coe_card** ✅ (Daniel)
 - split_up_card_of_union** ✅ (Daniel)
 - union_minus_intersection_eq_sum_of_sets** ✅ (Daniel)